Petro-Logistics/java-code-example/README.md

 - CSV with Parameters.

-Binary value that indicates to APIClient If CSV is desired with Parameters
+Binary value that indicates to APIClient If CSV is desired with Parameters.

 - Query Name.